Boat Licence Theory

 Participants are advised to review the course pre-reading material provided to them on completion of the enrolment/booking process.
 The Roads and Maritime online Boating Knowledge Quiz is also a useful resource for preparing to sit the multiple-choice knowledge tests which are included in the course.

 Applicants who have difficulty reading or writing English, or who use AUSLAN (sign language) are advised to contact a local Maritime Service Centre, where interpretative services can be made available.
 Applicants who have difficulty in comprehending written questions can be given a verbal assessment by a College Trainer or by way of an appointment with NSW Roads and Maritime Services.
-Please call the College on 1300 723 112 to discuss your special needs with a suitable member of our crew.
+Please call us on 1300 723 112 to discuss your special needs with one mof our crew.

 What to bring